Purpose of the Obedience Finals

 The ASCA Obedience Finals are designed to showcase ASCA’s finest obedience dogs to the fancy by those breeders, owners and handlers who take pride in their contribution to the Australian Shepherd breed.

 Finals are held in conjunction with the annual ASCA National Specialty.
 Only those dogs that qualify and are invited may compete.
 Complete Obedience Finals rules are found in the ASCA Obedience Rules and Regulations.

 Teams qualify in the Novice, Open CDX, Open ODX, Utility, or Super Dog division.
 They may only compete in one division (with the exception of the 2 Open level classes) and this must be the highest division for which they are eligible.
+B class (mixed) orders are used for all Open CDX, Open ODX, and Utility classes.
 Within each division other than Super Dog, each dog shall have 2 runs, one under each judge.
-The Super Dog competition will consist of 1 run of Utility B, 1 run of Open B omitting CDX Group Exercises and ODX Directed Open Exercises, and 2 runs of the Super Dog mixed orders.
+Novice group stays take place first thing in the morning before the individual exercises in each ring, with scores being awarded separately for the sit stay and the down stay.
+The Super Dog competition will consist of 1 run of Utility B, 1 run of Open B omitting CDX Command Discrimination and Stand Stay – Get Your Leash Exercises and ODX Directed Open Exercises, and 2 runs of the Super Dog mixed orders.

 Running Order of the Entrants

 The Obedience Show Finals Chair determines the exhibitor run order by drawing numbers.
 Dogs will not run in their order of ranking.
 The Obedience show Finals Chair will post the exhibitor run order ringside at least one 1 hour before the start of the Finals.
 Each judge will use the same exhibitor running order.